Reservoir Computing Approach to Quantum State Measurement: Quantum state Readout of Multiple Qubits

-The JC Hamiltonian is accurate for weak readout pulses $\epsilon(t)$, where the role of other qubit energy levels can be ignored \cite{Malekakhlagh2020}.
-If the qubit-resonator detuning $\delta_j = \omega_{q, j}-\omega_c$ is large, the cavity population remains below a critical photon number $\expect{\hat{d}^{\dagger}\hat{d}}\ll {\rm min}(|\delta_j/2g_j|^2)$ for a sufficiently weak drive and Eq.~\eqref{eq:sysHJC} can be perturbatively transformed \cite{Hutchison2009}:
+The JC Hamiltonian is accurate for weak readout pulses $\epsilon(t)$, where the role of other qubit energy levels can be ignored \cite{Govia2016, Khezri2016, Malekakhlagh2020}.
+If the qubit-resonator detuning $\delta_j = \omega_{q, j}-\omega_c$ is large, the cavity population remains below a critical photon number $\expect{\hat{d}^{\dagger}\hat{d}}\ll {\rm min}(|\delta_j/2g_j|^2)$ for a sufficiently weak drive.
+Eq.~\eqref{eq:sysHJC} can then be perturbatively transformed \cite{Hutchison2009}, {yielding what} we refer to here as the dispersive model: